waterbear-cloud/paco/docs/paco-config.rst

 These files are hierarchical.
 They can nest many levels deep.
 At each node in the hierarchy a different config type is required.
 At the top level there must be three key names, ``network:``, ``applications:`` and ``environments:``.
-The ``network:`` must contain a key/value pairs that match a NetworkEnvironment AIM schema.
+The ``network:`` must contain a key/value pairs that match a NetworkEnvironment Paco schema.
-The ``applications:`` and ``environments:`` are containers that hold Application and Environment AIM schemas.
+The ``applications:`` and ``environments:`` are containers that hold Application and Environment Paco schemas.

 .. code-block:: yaml